Ever thought about taking part in an organised running race? Like the sound of it, but not sure if it’s for you?

 2. You can legitimately eat sweets.
 Like jelly babies, which people hand out for free.
 Enough said.

 3. Taking part could change someone’s life.
 If you run for charity, raising money could literally change someone’s life.
 And the more money you raise, the bigger the difference you could make.
+The same goes for other fundraising ideas like supporting initiatives and causes close to your heart.

 4. You can wear fancy dress.
 So, if you fancy donning tights or a tutu and channeling your inner superhero, this is the place to do it.